 DFO undertakes consultations in order to improve decision-making processes, promote understanding of fisheries, oceans and marine transport issues, and strengthen relationships.
-Policy guidance and strategic direction for DFO's consultation activities is provided by the DFO Consultation Secretariat in the Policy Branch.
+Policy

 The multi-sector consultation body, the Prawn Advisory Board, includes participant members from First Nations, commercial licence eligibility holders, processors, and the SFAB.
 The Province of BC also participates as an ex-officio member.